 Severe exercise limitation (World Health Organization [WHO] class IV), near syncope, syncope, or lower extremity oedema suggest advanced PH and require urgent referral to a specialist unit for evaluation.

-A problem-focused history in a patient presenting with dyspnoea in the absence of an alternative cause of cardiorespiratory disease should include the following:
+What six pieces of information would you gather for a patient with a problem-focused history presenting with dyspnoea in the absence of an alternative cause of cardiorespiratory disease?

 - the type and level of activity associated with dyspnoea;